ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-02-18-pokemon-go.md

 category: projects
 comments: true
 author: "LJ MIRANDA"
+description: "A data visualization exploring spawn rate and catch-flee ratios of different Pokemon in Pokemon GO."
 ---

 <br> I can describe myself as someone who "just joined the hype" of the recent Pok&eacute;mon GO mobile game.
 It was a fun summer, but when school kicked in